 Pumping isn’t the most natural experience.
 In fact, it can make you feel like you belong on a dairy farm, except you’re not the milkmaid.
-Flanges are attached to your breasts, your nipples are tugged into shapes that you once would have thought were appalling, and tubes get tangled up as you try to hold everything in place without spilling a drop.
+Hard flanges are attached to your breasts, your nipples are tugged into shapes that you once would have thought were appalling, and tubes get tangled up as you try to hold everything in place without spilling a drop.

 If you only produce a few milliliters of milk after this sucking-and-juggling session that requires you to have as many hands as an octopus, pumping can be downright discouraging.